 It didn’t matter, the moment had arrived.

-Shortly after, I stumbled back to my metal folding chair as my “date” received me with a huge hug and grin.
+Shortly after, I stumbled back to my metal folding chair as my “date” received me with an additional huge hug and grin.
 As she held me, my arms rested down my sides in defiant expression of both betrayal and disgust (cause this “heffa” sold me out).
-I don’t think she caught the gesture, but I made it in hopes that she did.
+I don’t think she caught the gesture, but I did it anyway, in hopes that she would.

 Am I in need of Jesus?
 Absolutely.